Dartvauder/NeuroSandboxWebUI/README.md

 ### Additional Information:

 1) Chat history, generated images and generated audio, are saved in the *outputs* folder
-2) You can also press the `Clear` button to clear the selection
+2) You can also press the `Clear` button to clear your selection
 #### To close the application, close the terminal

 ## Where can I get models, voices and avatars?